UdayNain/Embedded-Week-5-UdayNain/README.md

                     desiredPitch = UPPERBOUND;
                 }

-                float FF = K * sin((desiredPitch / 180 * PI) - pitch_phase); // output: [-1,1]
+                // Calculate the feedforward term for the PID controller float FF = K * sin((desiredPitch / 180 * PI) - pitch_phase); // output: [-1,1]
-                pitch.pidPosition.feedForward = int((INT16_T_MAX) * FF);
+                // Set the feedforward value in the pitch PID controller pitch.pidPosition.feedForward = int((INT16_T_MAX) * FF);
-                pitch.setPosition(int((desiredPitch / 360) * TICKS_REVOLUTION + InitialOffset_Ticks));
+                // Set the pitch motor to move to the desired position pitch.setPosition(int((desiredPitch / 360) * TICKS_REVOLUTION + InitialOffset_Ticks));

             } else{
-                pitch.setPower(0);
+                // If the control is disabled, set the pitch motor power to zero pitch.setPower(0);
             }
 ```